 Cloud gaming promises to let us game anywhere

-There’s also interesting potential for the future of online multiplayer gaming: by controlling every aspect of how the game is processed on its cloud servers, Google Stadia promises a multiplayer games on a scale not possible before, from hundreds of concurrent players to thousands.
+There’s also interesting potential for the future of online multiplayer gaming: by controlling every aspect of how the game is processed on its cloud servers, Google Stadia promises a multiplayer games on a scale not possible before, from hundreds of concurrent players to thousands enabling entirely new gaming experiences.